 Know Your Acid Peels

-Certain glycolic acid peel solutions are touted as being good to help even out skin tone, smooth out wrinkles and aide in reducing acne, scars, age spots and fine lines.
-Other conditions glycolic acid peel companies claim to treat include eczema, dermatitis, razor bumps and stretch marks.
+Certain glycolic acid peel solutions are touted as being good to help even out skin tone, smooth out wrinkles, and aid in reducing acne, scars, age spots, and fine lines.
+Other conditions glycolic acid peel companies claim to treat include eczema, dermatitis, razor bumps, and stretch marks.

 Lactic acid, BHA+ and HQ+ are additional peel solutions that aim to help some of the aforementioned ailments and more, so make sure to thoroughly verify the DIY chemical peel kit you purchase seeks to treat your specific issue.

 Get Ready, Get Ready, Get Ready

 Once you purchase your DIY acid peel kit, ensure you read all the directions to know what’s required of you.
 Some kits require the user to have liquid soap and cotton swabs at the ready in order to mop up any places that sting during the application process.